 An Alumnae Panhellenic is a community-based organization, affiliated with the National Panhellenic Conference, whose membership is composed of representative alumnae from NPC member group fraternities and sororities.
-Members who serve as a representative inform fraternity women of current trends, promote the fraternity system, improve the Panhellenic image, and stimulates a continuing interest in Panhellenic affairs.
-Representatives can expect to give up to five hours of their time a month.
+Members who serve as a representative inform fraternity women of current trends, promote the fraternity system, improve the Panhellenic image, and stimulate a continuing interest in Panhellenic affairs.
+Representatives can expect to give up to five hours of their time a month to their role.

 Regional & National Opportunities

 National officers are appointed by national council to serve in a capacity of roles.
 To see a full list of national volunteer positions and job descriptions click here.
 The time commitment can and will vary depending on the role and expectations.
 If you have questions regarding any of the roles, please email firstname.lastname@example.org and a member of the sorority staff will be in touch.

 Looking for an opportunity to work with our collegiate members in a capacity that involves a shorter time commitment?
 Do you enjoy facilitating for larger groups of people?
 Then you should check out our new Live with Heart Facilitator Team.
 Visit Frequently Asked Questions to learn more.

 Task force members are assigned to address a specific issue within a specific timeline.
 The members are appointed by national council.
 Past task force examples have been National Headquarters task force and NPC Rotation task force.
 If you have questions or are interested in task force opportunities, reach out to email@example.com.